-Managed by specialist student accommodation provider Atira Student Living, the off-campus, purpose-built student apartment complex is a joint venture investment between Blue Sky Private Real Estate (BSPRE) and Goldman Sachs, with BSPRE also developing the Project.
+Managed by specialist student accommodation provider Atira Student Living, the off-campus, purpose-built student apartment complex was a joint venture investment between Blue Sky Private Real Estate (BSPRE) and Goldman Sachs, with BSPRE also developing the Project.
 It opened in early 2018.

 The student accommodation project in Adelaide's CBD is within walking distance of campuses for both the University of South Australia (UniSA) and the University of Adelaide.

-Initiatives incorporated into the Waymouth Street project include energy efficient heating, ventilation and air conditioning, energy efficient equipment, LED lighting, centralised gas water heating, water efficient taps and a 25kW rooftop solar photovoltaic system.
+Initiatives incorporated into the Waymouth Street project included energy efficient heating, ventilation and air conditioning, energy efficient equipment, LED lighting, centralised gas water heating, water efficient taps and a 25kW rooftop solar photovoltaic system.